soliantconsulting/carafe/README.md

 docker-compose run --rm build webpack --mode development --watch
 ```

-Development changes are output to public, so you can view them in the
+Development changes are output to public, so you can preview them in the development environment by refreshing [http://localhost:8000](http://localhost:8000) in your browser.

 ## Publishing Packages
 When a package is ready to be released, run webpack in mode production to minify js and css files and deploy to `/carafe-package`.